nstockton/mushclient-mume/README.md

 * pbs [player]  --  Get the PBS from the character's pack, wield it, and use it.
 If a player name is supplied, use the pbs on him/her instead of self.
 * pg  --  Pour water into the character's goblet stored in the character's pack.
 * pipe  --  Rest and use the pipe stored in the character's pack.
+* purp [player]  --  Get a purple scroll from all containers and recite it.
+If a player name is specified, recite it on him/her.
 * ra  --  Reveal all.
 Use this if you find someone hiding in a room to alert everyone else in the room to the player's presents.
 * rbag  --  Get a rope from the character's elven bag.
 * rq  --  Reveal quick.